mngharbi/DMPC/README.md

 # Distributed Multiuser Private Channels [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) ![Travis CI Build Status](https://api.travis-ci.org/mngharbi/DMPC.svg?branch=master)

 ## Overview
 DMPC enables end-to-end encrypted, authenticated, channel based communication.
 It can be thought of as an extension to TCP.
 Users are identified by their public keys figerprints.
+Authentication is based on a web of trust approach.
 Channels have multiple users as opposed to bi-directional sockets.
 It's aware of user permissions both at the global level *(e.g. whether you trust a user to introduce other users to you)* and at the channel level *(e.g. whether a participating user can close the channel)*.

 It's built to be general enough to accomadiate any type of setup but decouples communication from the underlying network.
-It's also built with distibuted systems in mind, as state is eventually consistent regardless of the order the operations come in.
+It's also built with distributed systems in mind, as state is eventually consistent regardless of the order operations come in.

 ## Encryption
 All messages are wrapped into operations that have two layers of encryption.